Deep Brain Stimulation FAQs

 - Patients with Parkinson’s disease can continue taking their medications up to the day of surgery

-- Cellular recordings may no longer be necessary, reducing time and the number of additional passes into the brain
+- Cellular recordings may no longer be necessary, reducing the number of passes through the brain tissue

 - Real time visualization allows your surgeon to ensure precise and accurate placement of your electrodes, minimizing the possibility of a second procedure